-- Close Rate: Close Rate identifies the negotiations closing rate and it is therefore the passage from opportunities to clients.
+- Close Rate: Close Rate identifies the negotiations closing rate, and it is, therefore, the passage from opportunities to clients.

 - Negotiation closing time: time frame between the first contact with a potential customer and its acquisition.

-Sales funnel as adaptive element
+Sales funnel as an adaptive element

-Starting from this funnel it is already possible to highlight the most critical steps: in this case they are Conversion Rate and Close Rate.
-Specifically working on these KPIs helps to optimize the funnel and achieve a result like the following one:
+Starting from this funnel, it is already possible to highlight the most critical steps: in this case, they are Conversion Rate and Close Rate.
+Specifically, working on these KPIs helps to optimize the funnel and achieve a result like the following one:

 Increase of ROI

 Let’s now try to move from percentages to absolute numbers.
-Assuming that the average amount of the price of the offers is €100.000, the starting sales funnel included two closed negotiations for a total of €200.000, whereas the new funnel includes 12 positively closed negotiations and therefore, still considering the average value, a new total of sales of €1.200.000.
+Assuming that the average price of the offers is €100.000, the starting sales funnel included two closed negotiations for a total of €200.000.
+In contrast, the new funnel has 12 positively closed negotiations and, therefore, still considering the average value, a new total of sales of €1.200.000.